 So, what is Florida famous for?

-Florida boasts the longest coastline in the United States, approximately 1,350 miles to be exact.
+Florida boasts the longest coastline in the United States, approximately 1,350 miles, to be exact.
+And much of it is made of spectacular beaches.
+Many of Florida’s beaches are stunning, clear, and warm water.

 White sand as far as the eyes can see, the dreamy smell of the salty air, the rhythmic sound of the waves and the birds singing, and maybe sipping on one of those fruity adult beverages.
 Who doesn’t love a day at the beach?